RSDKModding/RSDKv3-Decompilation/README.md

   * NOTE: You would need to copy Sonic CD game data into `ux0:data/SonicCD` to boot the game.

 ## Other platforms
-Currently the only "officially" supported platforms are the ones listed above, however the backend uses libogg, libvorbis, libtheora & SDL2 to power it, so the codebase is very multiplatform.
+Currently the only supported platforms are the ones listed above, however the backend uses libogg, libvorbis, libtheora & SDL2 to power it, so the codebase is very multiplatform.
 If you've cloned this repo and ported it to a platform not on the list or made some changes you'd like to see added to this repo, submit a pull request and it'll most likely be added.

 # FAQ